 MP for Fareham and Waterlooville

 Suella Braverman is the MP for Fareham and Waterlooville, first elected in 2015.
-She has held senior government roles including Home Secretary and Attorney General, and has a long parliamentary career with a notably high attendance record for her party.
+A high-profile Reform UK politician, she has held senior government roles, including Home Secretary (2022–2023) and Attorney General (2020–2022), with earlier roles in government and on parliamentary committees.

 Generated 21 February 2026